fire17/ElsaRiddle/README.md

     }

 ### Output
-For every Set, generate an image showing the most optimal ordering of the set's rectangles, i.e:
+For every Set, generate an image showing the most optimal ordering of the set's rectangles

+(so for these examples, 5 images should be generated)
-This is measured by Perimeter/TotalArea - should be minimals as possible
+#### BoundingPerimeter/TotalArea - should be minimals

-(TotalArea Needs to include the missing areas aswell as the rectangles themselves)

 ### Optimal
 ![](images/optimal.png)
 ### Not Optimal
 ![](images/not_optimal.png)

+Finally, please put Text on this image containing data about the set
+* BoundingPerimeter
+* Area of missing/unfilled/extra space
+* Missing Space % of the Area
+* TotalArea (including missing spaces)
+* Perimeter to Area Ratio